• Skip to primary navigation

 Apple and Texture have jointly announced that they will be closing Texture on May 28′ 2019.
 This announcement came following Apple’s release of its new Apple + News subscription service.

-Current Texture subscribers will be offered a one-month free trial to Apple News+ to make the jump once Apple shuts down the Texture app.
+At the time, current Texture subscribers were offered a one-month free trial to Apple News+ to make the jump once Apple shuts down the Texture app.

 This also means that if you were an Android user using the Texture App, you are out of luck!
-You can only avail the new Apple + News subscription on an iOS device or macOS machine.
+You can only avail of the new Apple + News subscription on an iPhone, iPad, or macOS machine.

 In summary